apache/maven-site/content/markdown/configure.md

 Located in USER_HOME/.m2 the settings files is designed to contain any configuration for Maven usage across projects.

-## `.mvn` folder:
+## `.mvn` directory:

 Located within the project's top level directory, the files `maven.config`, `jvm.config`, and `extensions.xml` contain project specific configuration for running Maven.

-This folder is part of the project and may be checked in into your version control.
+This directory is part of the project and may be checked in into your version control.

 ### `.mvn/extensions.xml` file:

-The old way (up to Maven 3.2.5) was to create a jar (must be shaded if you have other dependencies) which contains the extension and put it manually into the `${MAVEN_HOME}/lib/ext` folder.
+The old way (up to Maven 3.2.5) was to create a jar (must be shaded if you have other dependencies) which contains the extension and put it manually into the `${MAVEN_HOME}/lib/ext` directory.
 This means you had to change the Maven installation.
 The consequence was that everyone who likes to use this needed to change it’s installation and makes the on-boarding for a developer much more inconvenient.
 The other option was to give the path to the jar on command line via `mvn -Dmaven.ext.class.path=extension.jar`.
 This has the drawback giving those options to your Maven build every time you are calling Maven.
 Not very convenient as well.